-Figure 6-18: FIRST FIXATION: a) Selected segments b) Selected data aligned with model.
+Figure 6-18: a) Selected segments b) Selected data aligned with model.
 As we can see, the alignment is not good enough and the object is NOT FOUND in the given scene.
+Alignment - score < 0.75.

-Figure 6-19: SECOND FIXATION: a) Foveated left image. b) Foveated right image.
+Figure 6-19: Second fixation. a) Foveated left gray image. b) Foveated right gray image.